Eumenes: Satrap of Cappadocia and Paphlagonia (323–319 BC)

 Alexander's Empire was split in the Partition of Babylon (323 BC), where Cappadocia and Paphlagonia were assigned to Eumenes, but they were not yet subdued.
 The Achaemenid satrap Ariarathes still held Cappadocia, and the Paphlagonian tribes had renounced allegiance to the Macedonian government.
 Eumenes thus had to subdue these forces to actually attain his satrapy.
 Perdiccas used his authority as regent of the joint kings to order Leonnatus, satrap of Hellespontine Phrygia, and Antigonus, satrap of Phrygia, Pamphylia and Lycia, to aid Eumenes in securing his satrapy.
 Eumenes left Babylon in the late summer of 323 BC.

 Map of Alexander's Empire, divided as per the Partition of Babylon in 323 BC according to the historian Diodorus Siculus.
 Eumenes of Cardia's satrapies are visible on the top left, below the Black Sea.

 Eumenes was probably given 5000 talents of gold from Perdiccas for the reconquest of Cappadocia.
 Leonnatus accompanied him, but Antigonus ignored Perdiccas' order.
 Eumenes arrived in Cappadocia and began to hire mercenaries.
 Leonnatus, however, was requested by Hecataeus of Cardia to march west to relieve Antipater who was besieged at Lamia as part of the Lamian War.
 Leonnatus agreed to go west, as he had received letters from Cleopatra of Macedon (daughter of Olympias, sister of Alexander the Great) asking him to marry her and become king of Macedon.

 Leonnatus attempted to induce Eumenes to reconcile with Hecataeus and accompany him to Macedon to share in his far-reaching designs.
 Eumenes refused, fearing Antipater would murder him if he returned, and felt "[unwilling] to abandon his standing with Perdiccas for a mad and dangerous dash to Macedonia".
 He told Leonnatus he would give his answer later, then fled back to Perdiccas early in 322 BC, telling the regent of Leonnatus' plans.
 For this, Perdiccas elevated Eumenes to the ruling council of the Empire.

 Eumenes joined Perdiccas, who installed him in Cappadocia by defeating and killing Ariarathes in the summer of 322.
+Eumenes may have based himself in Gaziura following the death of its previous occupant, Ariarathes.
 Eumenes reorganized his satrapy and appointed his supporters to prominent positions.
 The two generals traveled to Cilicia by autumn.
 Eumenes then returned to Cappadocia to aid Neoptolemus (satrap of Armenia) in his efforts to subdue the Satrapy of Armenia.
 Neoptolemus' soldiers, disgruntled with authority, refused to listen to Eumenes just as they had refused Neoptolemus.
 Eumenes subdued them by raising 6300 cavalry from Cappadocia, and made his satrapy peaceful and loyal by giving the Cappadocians monetary concessions.
 Eumenes probably successfully campaigned in Armenia throughout 322 and 321 BC.